pusateri/IETFNext/README.md

 6. Only gets the first 20 drafts right now
 7. Jump between session and location and back
 8. Load basename document to support useractivity
-9. set title for branch svg files
-10. fix macOS app icon
+9. fix macOS app icon

 *** Maybe ***